- Best Hockey Helmets of 2020

 - Extremely Lightweight – The one piece shell True uses means you will hardly even notice this technological marvel sitting on top of your head since it is so light

+We hope this quick review of True’s new hockey helmet has brought it’s amazing new technologies to light for you!
 Leveraging a company that designs and tests head protection for many different sports is an ingenious idea.
-By admitting to themselves they could use outside help, True has helped the hockey world take a step forward in head protection and we commend them on doing so.
+By admitting to themselves they could use outside expertise, True has helped the hockey world take a step forward in head protection and we commend them on doing so.
 Supporting them and this great product will give you top of the line head protection and help foster further innovation by great companies like True!

 3. Warrior Alpha One - Best Fitting Hockey Helmet